Duke Energy and county officials to test sirens around Robinson Nuclear Plant

 Duke Energy Progress owns nuclear, coal-fired, natural gas and hydroelectric generation.
 That diverse fuel mix provides about 12,000 megawatts of owned electric capacity to approximately 1.5 million customers in a 32,000-square-mile service area of North Carolina and South Carolina.

-Duke Energy is the largest electric power holding company in the United States.
-Its regulated utility operations serve approximately 7.3 million electric customers located in six states in the Southeast and Midwest, representing a population of approximately 23 million people.
-Its Commercial Portfolio and International business segments own and operate diverse power generation assets in North America and Latin America, including a growing portfolio of renewable energy assets in the United States.
+Duke Energy is the largest electric power holding company in the United States with approximately $120 billion in total assets.
+Its regulated utility operations serve approximately 7.3 million electric customers located in six states in the Southeast and Midwest.
+Its commercial power and international energy business segments own and operate diverse power generation assets in North America and Latin America, including a growing portfolio of renewable energy assets in the United States.

 Headquartered in Charlotte, N.C., Duke Energy is a Fortune 250 company traded on the New York Stock Exchange under the symbol DUK.
 More information about the company is available at duke-energy.com.